inasafe/inasafe-doc/docs/source/user-docs/application-help/options.rst

   |project_name| project server in the event of any error taking place that
   we are able to trap.
-  The information provided is useful to the |project_name| team to improve the robustness of the software we produce and to spot trends in issues people encounter.
+  The information provided is useful to the |project_name| team to improve the robustness of the software and to spot trends in issues people encounter.
   Please note the warning text below this option which is included here in
   full: